 The building is open with the following services operating:

-- Monday to Friday 11am to 3pm
+Post Office: Monday to Friday 10am to 4pm and Saturday 11am to 2pm.

 For benefits, housing and other district services, visit the Ashford Borough Council website.